g-w1/blog/_drafts/writing-a-compiler.md

 # What I learned from this

 I am really glad I chose to write a compiler.
-It took ~50 hours, but I am very glad I did it.
+It took ~50 hours, but it was worth it.
 I learned so much about programming.

 Here is a list of things I learned:

 * Testing: I have not done very much testing in previous projects so in this project I did.
 I'm not really sure what type of testing it was.
 I tested the compiler and the stdout from the generated code.
 The compiler tests were testing the generated data structures for the lexer and parser and regression tests for the analyzer and code generator.
 I implemented the stdout tests with 2 scripts. `gen_output.sh` would run every .ez file in the tests directory and store its output. `test.sh` would run every .ez file in the tests directory and check it against what `gen_output.sh` generated.
 Even if I didn't catch many bugs with all this testing, it felt satisfying to see ~60 tests passing!
 I also setup Github Actions and had it run the tests on any pushes to master.
-I ran into a weird bug with nasm, my assembler, in which the feature set on Ubuntu was different than on Arch Linux.
+I ran into a weird bug with nasm, my assembler, in which the feature set on Ubuntu (github actions) was different than on Arch Linux (my distro).
 I had to dumb down some code so that it would also run on Ubuntu.
 * Recursion: I had known about recursion before writing this compiler, and had implemented some recursive algorithms, but I felt this really cemented the idea in my head.
 With 2 of the 4 main compiler steps using a recursive algorithm (parsing and analyzing) I feel like I have a very good understanding of recursion.
 I also discovered a pattern with recursive methods on a struct.
 This way, data can be shared between methods without passing it between functions in a cumbersome way.
 * General Software Design: I feel like I have just learned a lot about designing software from this project.
-It is biggest project I have done and I am pretty happy with the design.
+It is biggest project I have made and I am pretty happy with the design.
 The code for lexing, parsing, and analyzing is pretty nice.
 The code quality goes downhill when you get to `codegen.rs`.
 I attribute this to not using recursion: this method requires a lot of repeated code that could be avoided with recursion.

+# What's Next

+My journey about learning about compilers is just starting!
+I have so much to learn.
+From the time I was done with ez to the time this blog post was published and onwards  I have started [contributing to zig](https://github.com/ziglang/zig/pulls?q=author%3Ag-w1) and [related projects](https://github.com/marler8997/zigup/pulls?q=author%3Ag-w1).
+I can see myself doing this for a while longer.
+I have found that reading high quality code is a very good method of learning.
+I eventually want to learn about operating systems and the linux kernel and will have to learn c or c++ eventually :(.
+I might want to write a shell in c to learn about linux syscalls.
+I also want to take ap computer science soon, so will have to learn Java :(.
+Hopefully, I come to like these languages even though I don't think I will.
+Until my next blog post, keep learning!